SonnyFishback/introduction-to-serverless-framework/README.md

 Also you can specify resource definitions in this file that will create the resources you list in the serverless.yml file and deploy them in your cloud.
 ```

+# Create our first function using native function URL:

+# Create an .ignore file to hide .serverless folder form version control.

+# Invoke our function - investigate the event.

+# Create form and submit form data to endpoint using HTML
+# action attribute and redirect request to "sonnyfishback.com" for now.

+# Let's deploy a resource to host our website and redirect back to the website.

+Yes, you can redirect users.
+Here is [more information on response types](sonnyfishback.com).

+# How about a more complex API example?
+Limitations of native lambda url?
+# Add event configuration for httpApi for POST event.
+# Let's manipulate this data on the server and register the user.

+# Now let's use the fetch module to make the request instead of the form action.

+# Any questions?